 This should include at least one semester/quarter (3-5 units or credits) of General Chemistry, Organic Chemistry, or Biochemistry.

 This should include at least one semester/quarter (3-5 units or credits) of General Statistics or Biostatistics.
 Please note that specialized statistics courses, such as Statistics for Psychology, do not satisfy this recommendation.

 This should include at least one semester/quarter (3-5 units or credits) of General Psychology.
 Please note that specialized psychology courses, such as Developmental Psychology or Psychology of Aging, do not satisfy this recommendation.

 Upper Division Courses

-In addition to the courses above, we recommend that applicants complete three (3) additional upper-division bioscience courses prior to applying.
-Common examples of upper-division bioscience courses include, but are not limited to: Biochemistry, Cell Biology, Embryology, Endocrinology, Genetics, Histology, Immunology, Microbiology, Molecular Biology, Neuroscience, Organic Chemistry, Pharmacology, and Virology.
+In addition to the courses above, we recommend that applicants complete three (3) additional upper-division bioscience courses (3-5 units or credits each) prior to applying.
+Common examples of upper-division bioscience courses include, but are not limited to: Biochemistry, Cell Biology, Embryology, Endocrinology, Genetics, Histology, Immunology, Microbiology, Molecular Biology, Neuroscience, Pharmacology, and Virology.

 Please note that some institutions offer lower-division courses in these areas.
 Most upper-division courses are offered only to advanced students at four-year institutions and carry a course number of 300 or above.
 However, there are exceptions (for example, the University of California system classifies courses numbered 100-199 as upper division).
 To ensure that your coursework satisfies our upper-division course recommendation, please verify that your course is classified as upper division by your institution.
 Unless the course is explicitly classified as upper division by your institution, it will not satisfy our course recommendation.